UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 ## [Public Azure and Azure Stack SPN](#tab/tabid-1)

 ### Overview of the creation process for public Azure and Azure Stack SPN

+The following steps outline the process for the [Azure and Azure Stack Hub SPN creation code](#Azure-and-Azure-Stack-SPN-creation-code).

 1. Declare your variables accordingly.